-A regular mesh sling will be worn for 3 weeks from date of surgery (unless specified differently by your surgeon).
+A sling will be worn for 3 weeks from date of surgery (unless specified differently by your surgeon).
+The pillow portion of the sling may be removed once your block wears off and you have control of your arm.
 During that time, you can use your hand for activities such as eating, drinking, brushing your teeth and washing your face, as tolerated while in the sling.
 Keep movement to box (nose to lap), shown on right.